imagej/imagej.github.io/_pages/scripting/jython/examples.md

      imp = c()

-The above gets the value of <i>c</i>, which is the method named getCurrentImage in class WindowManager, and executes it, storing its returned object in <i>imp</i>.
+The above gets the value of `c`, which is the method named getCurrentImage in class WindowManager, and executes it, storing its returned object in `imp`.

 ### Manipulating pixels